MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-abouttitle-property.md

 # AboutTitle Property
 > **Version**: _Available or changed with runtime version 7.0._

-Sets the title of the entity used in the About box for teaching tips and callouts in the UI.
+Sets the title of the entity used in the About box for teaching tips in the UI.

 ## Applies to
 -   Page